John Colicos: Career

+Colicos began his acting career with the Canadian Art Theatre, before the Montreal Repertory Theatre, later winning a Dominion Drama Festival award.

+Colicos was named best actor at the 1951 Dominion Drama Festival.
+Colicos worked briefly at the Old Vic company in England.

+Colicos worked at CBC Radio, with Andrew Allen, and later appeared in CBC dramas.

 In 1957 he appeared in Mary Stuart at the Phoenix Theatre in New York City and in 1963 he appeared in Troilus and Cressida at the Stratford Festival in Stratford, Ontario, Canada.
 His other New York theatre credits are King Lear (1956), The Devils (1965–1966), Serjeant Musgrave's Dance (1966), and Soldiers (1968).
 Colicos' skill in acting resulted in his being chosen to play the title role in a memorable and first-ever production of King Lear (1964) at the Stratford Festival.

 He appeared as Monks in a television version of Oliver Twist for the DuPont Show of the Month series in 1959.
 He also gave memorable performances in 1966 on the CBS soap opera The Secret Storm; as the unscrupulous Thomas Cromwell in the 1969 movie version of Anne of the Thousand Days; and as the governor of Umakran in the episode "The Goddess Calabra" from the 1973 TV show The Starlost.

 On American television, he established himself as a science-fiction villain icon, portraying the first Klingon ever seen in the Star Trek franchise, Commander Kor in the Original Series episode "Errand of Mercy" (1967).
 Colicos worked with Gene Roddenberry designing the look the Klingons have on Star Trek (1966).
 Budget constraints prevented the extensive makeup the Klingons were supposed to have so Colicos suggested they have a leathery Genghis Khan look, dark skin and hair.
-He also portrayed Count Baltar in the original Battlestar Galactica movie and television series.
+He also portrayed Lord Baltar in the original Battlestar Galactica movie and television series.
 Over a quarter-century after his initial appearance in the Star Trek franchise, Colicos reprised his role as the 140-year-old Kor in three episodes of Star Trek: Deep Space Nine, telecast between 1994 and 1998.